GaloisInc/mir-json/libs/Patches.md

   `transmute` that it does support, and changes `into_inner` and `as_ptr` methods to access the innermost field directly without `transmute` or casts.

+* Implement `HashMap` in terms of `Vec` (last applied: June 10, 2026)

+  The actual implementation (in terms of `hashbrown`) is too complicated for Crucible to handle effectively.
+In particular, it has a mixed-type allocation that we don't support.
+It makes one big allocation and uses the first N bytes as flags and the remaining M bytes as key-value pairs.

 # Notes

 This section contains more detailed notes about why certain patches are written